 Another vital element of landing pages that work is an impressive layout.
 The elements on your landing page should be well arranged to ensure visitors are engaged until they get to the CTA.

 Have a compelling headline and use images in the copy to emphasize your message.
-Position your CTA button right next to the ‘magic moment’ to boost conversion rates.
-This could be after describing the features that make your product better than what’s available to users at the moment.
+Position your CTA button next to the “magic moment” to boost conversion rates.
+This could be after describing the features that make your product better than what’s available to users.

 Don’t be afraid to share reviews